RepIica/IIFE-Javascript-Discussion-Question-dumbo-web-051418/readme.md

 An IIFE can be useful for firing off a specific function one time in a specific place in your code, and can act as a shorthand version of defining and then calling a function separately.
 IIFEs are similar to anonymous functions in the sense that they do not need to be declared with a name.

-As a table, discuss how you could write and call the following function as a one line IIFE:
+*1. As a table, discuss how you could write and call the following function as a one line IIFE:*

 ```
 function square(num) { return num*num}